 - Click on 'Yes'

-- Congratulations!
-The database was emptied.
-You can now return to the Service Centre and remove the database.
+- The database is now empty.
+If your objective was to remove the database, you can return to the Service Centre and remove the database

 Exporting a database